endymion1818/deliciousreverie/src/pages/post/normalizing-data-using-reduce.md

-+++
+---
+categories:
+- development
-date = "2019-07-18T15:21:21+01:00"
+date: "2019-07-18T15:21:21+01:00"
-draft = false
-title = "Normalizing data using array.prototype.reduce"
-description = "reduce() has terrified me for some time!
+description: reduce() has terrified me for some time!
 I hadn't wanted to touch this new array method because I couldn't quite follow what each of it's properties meant.
   But recently I had an opportunity to deep dive into this function.
-Here's how I refactored an object to get the results I needed" categories = [
+Here's how I refactored an object to get the results I needed
-  "development"
-]
-tags = [
-    "javascript",
-]
-+++
+draft: false
+tags:
+- javascript
+title: Normalizing data using array.prototype.reduce
+---

 **reduce() has terrified me for some time!
 I hadn't wanted to touch this new array method because I couldn't quite follow what each of it's properties meant.
 But recently I had an opportunity to deep dive into this function.
 Here's how I refactored an object to get the results I needed:**